Digital-Tech-KKHS/game-design-grace-s-team/documents/Sprint-docs/sprint_doc_5/Sprint Document 5.md

 # Sprint Summary
 ## **Sprint Reflection and summary**
+I tested my game out on a potential end user - Gabby - and she gave it a 69.56/100 she tested
 ## **Briefly describe other team members contributions**

 ## **Major Changes and Achievements Described**